Customer Service Manual

 - Martin Luther King Day

 - Memorial Day

 - Independence Day

 - Labor Day

 - Thanksgiving Day (2 Days)

 A. Easley Combined Utilities offers several options to pay your bill.
-You can mail your payment, drop it in the night-drop box at our office, pay by credit card, have your account drafted each month, or pay in our office at 110 Peachtree Street.
+You can mail your payment, drop it in the night-drop box, use our new drive-thru kiosk at our office, pay by credit card, have your account drafted each month, or pay in our office at 110 Peachtree Street.
 We also take payments over the phone, on our website, or use the SmartHub app available on Apple and Droid devices.
-We accept Visa and MasterCard.
+We accept Visa, MasterCard, and Discover.
 You can also pay by phone using our automated pay by phone system at 1-888-222-8966.

 A. Your bill contains two components- a fixed charge and a variable charge.
 The fixed portion (listed on the Rate Schedule) as Basic Facilities Charge for electric and Minimum Charge for water and sewer, is charged monthly regardless of your usage.
 The variable portion (listed on the Rate Schedule) as Energy Charge for electric and Volume Charge for water and sewer, is calculated based on your usage.
 Your total charges for that service should be the sum of the fixed and variable components, and listed on your monthly bill.
 If your service location is located within city limits, a municipal fee of 5% is calculated based on all utility revenue.
 This municipal fee is listed separately on your monthly bill.